 Other – If a worker is fatally injured or has been diagnosed with a fatal illness as a result of their occupation, the victims’ family may receive death benefits.
 These types of benefits may include burial costs, lost wages, and further recompense.

-As workers’ compensation laws vary from state to state, speaking with an experienced workers’ compensation lawyers can help you determine if you may be eligible to make a claim.
-Contact our knowledgeable lawyers to learn more about what benefits may be available for you and your family.
+It is important to contact a workers’ compensation lawyer as soon as you have suffered an injury.
+As workers’ compensation laws vary from state to state, speaking with an experienced attorney can help to determine if you may be eligible to make a claim and also explain about the types of benefits that may be available for you and your family.

-We also have an office in Covington, Kentucky.
-Contact us at 1-877-288-3241 and one of our intake staff members will connect you with one of our knowledgeable lawyers after a few preliminary questions about your incident.
+Contact us at (877) 288-3241 and one of our intake staff members will connect you with one of our knowledgeable lawyers after a few preliminary questions about your incident.